Addiction is something that affects communities all over the United Kingdom, and the problem is particularly prevalent here in Liverpool.

 While some of these treatments might be helpful to you, there is no doubt that rehab offers the best possible chance of achieving recovery and staying sober for the long term.

-When you are in rehab, you will also have the advantage of getting treatment in a safe, tranquil environment, where you are able to concentrate fully on your recovery.
+When you are in rehab, you will also have the advantage of getting treatment in a safe, tranquil environment, where you can concentrate fully on your recovery.

 This can provide some much-needed respite for people whose home lives have become chaotic or toxic, which is common among those suffering from addiction.
 Staying at home under such circumstances could be harmful to your recovery.